Skip to main content

 While October brings awareness, Gundersen encourages women to make early detection a priority by scheduling annual wellness visits and mammograms throughout the year.

-"One of the best methods of early detection is a mammogram," said Colleen McCurry, MD.
+"One of the best methods of early detection is a mammogram," said Family medicine provider Colleen McCurry, MD.
 "Regular mammograms are recommended for women 40 years of age and older.
 In addition to annual mammograms, there are proactive things you can do to help lower your risk for breast cancer, including regular exercise, adequate sleep, healthy eating and limited alcohol intake."

 Gundersen Boscobel brings the power of 3D mammography close to home with the mobile "Mammography Coach" at least monthly.
 Standard 2D mammograms are also available.